 The department takes teaching seriously.
-We offer new TAs a comprehensive workshop on TA administrative matters, a peer mentorship program, and a graduate course in pedagogy in the Fall quarter sponsored by the Center for Innovations in Teaching and Learning.
+We offer new TAs a comprehensive workshop on TA administrative matters, a peer mentorship program throughout the first year, and a graduate course in pedagogy sponsored by the Center for Innovations in Teaching and Learning.
 We encourage ongoing consultation about pedagogy, practical matters, and ethics with your advisor and other faculty members, and/or with the Graduate Director.
 Our TA training is conducted by a faculty member with the cooperation of experienced graduate students who act as mentors, while our pedagogy course is taught by an experienced peer, trained by the campus' Center for Innovations in Teaching and Learning.
-Furthermore, Graduate Division now requires new TAs to take Teaching as an Ethical Practice in Canvas the first quarter of their teaching assistantships.
+Furthermore, Graduate Division organizes a campus-wide online TA course in conjunction with CITL, Teaching as Ethical Practice, which is mandatory for incoming students.
 All Teaching Assistants are strongly encouraged to participate in these sessions.
 Students are also encouraged to take seminars offered on campus on the teaching of writing skills.